JankariTech/blog/src/assets/TDDInGo.md

 The function takes entries from the `convertedDates` list, splits them, tries to create a BS date out of the particular gregorian test-case and then asserts that the BS date (day, month, year) is as expected.

 ### 2. run the tests
-The test is done, according to TDD I have to run it.
+The test is done; according to TDD, I have to run it.

 `go test -v`